Developmental Trauma

 Dig deeper with Sebastian →

 Early trauma impacts the body, nervous system, and developing psyche, and its effects are cumulative.
-Trauma experienced in an early phase of development makes a child more vulnerable to trauma in later phases.
+Trauma experienced in an early phase of development makes a child more vulnerable to trauma in later phases of development.

 Laurence Heller, Ph D, Healing Developmental Trauma How Early Trauma Affectssupporting